joshuadavidthomas/django-github-app/README.md

 - `owner`: Repository owner from full name
 - `repo`: Repository name from full name

+### Built-in Event Handlers

+The library includes event handlers for managing GitHub App installations and repositories.
+These handlers automatically update your `Installation` and `Repository` models in response to GitHub webhooks:

+- Installation events:
+  - `installation.created`: Creates new `Installation` record
+  - `installation.deleted`: Removes `Installation` record
+  - `installation.suspend`/`installation.unsuspend`: Updates `Installation` status
+  - `installation.new_permissions_accepted`: Updates `Installation` data
+  - `installation_repositories`: Creates and/or removes the `Repository` models associated with `Installation`

+- Repository events:
+  - `repository.renamed`: Updates repository details

+The library automatically detects whether you're using `AsyncWebhookView` or `SyncWebhookView` in your URL configuration and loads the corresponding async or sync versions of these handlers.

 ### System Checks

 The library includes Django system checks to validate your webhook configuration: